xTarzx/brainless/README.md

 - a projectile hits them
 - rammed by another bot (driven into)
+- falling on a pit or driving off the map

 The map is a grid defined by a continuous array of cells<br>
 Your task is to make an 'AI'<br>